coursera/programming-assignments-demo/custom-graders/DemoCGrader/README.md

 Change the *Submit via* type to **Web**.
 Click **Add Part** and select **Custom Grader**.

 Give the part a name (let's use "Power" as an example).
 Copy the *Part ID* in the top of the part block (it should be a combination of 5 letters and numbers).
-This ID is set as the *partId* environment variable when the custom grader Docker container is created, and it must match the partId in the grader.
+This ID is set as the *partId* environment variable when the custom grader Docker container is created, and it must match the partId in grader.py.

 Open *autograder/grader.py* and look at the `TEST_CASES` variable near the top.
 Change the `"partId"` for the `"power"` test to match the Part ID from your assignment in Coursera.
 For example, if my Part ID in the Coursera assignment is `UVzpS`, then I should change the `"power"` test to look like the following: